lbo462/course-notes/arm/arm.md

 The PDCP allows an IP packet to be transformed into a new format.

-It compresses the IP header to reduce the trafic on the channel
+It compresses the IP header to reduce the traffic on the channel

 # Connection to the CN